 Meet Windows Store apps

-Apps have one window that supports multiple views
+Apps support multiple views

 Windows Store apps can support different layouts and views to create a great user experience across a variety of form factors and display sizes.